jvalenzano/CuratedTubeFinder/README.md

 # CuratedTubeFinder

-A simple, static web application to search a curated list of your favorite YouTube channels by topic.
+A simple, static web app to search a curated list of your favorite YouTube channels by topic.
 Quickly find relevant tech, AI, and other content, and get suggestions for further exploration with popular LLMs.

 ## Features